Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Receiving Messages.rst

     return 0;
    }

-This will be tricky to test, as you would need another valid ISO 11783 device on the bus *that has properly address claimed* and is also sending this message in order for the stack to recieve it and pass it to your callback.
+This will be tricky to test, as you would need another valid ISO 11783 device on the bus *that has properly address claimed* and is also sending this message in order for the stack to receive it and pass it to your callback.

 The point is, you will want to adapt this to meet your own needs, and receive messages you care about!